freedomofpress/securedrop/docs/install.md

 * The IP address of the Monitor Server
 * The non-root user's name and password on each server.

 Before continuing, you'll also want to make sure you can connect to the App and Monitor servers.
-You should still have the admin Workstation connected to the firewall from the firewall set up step.
+You should still have the admin workstation connected to the firewall from the firewall set up step.
 Open a terminal and verify that you can SSH into both servers, authenticating with your password:

 ```sh
 ssh <username>@<App IP address> hostname